 Do you really think a sweet tooth determines our family holiday destinations?
 Well, perhaps it does.
 It has been 30 years since I last visited Germany and the same, ridiculous amount of time since I practised my rusty high school German.
-Mein Deutsch ist night gut!
-It was high time for a visit.
+Mein Deutsch ist nicht gut!
+It was high time to visit.

 We headed to the medieval town of Staufen, south of the Black Forest, a jewel nestled in between lush mountaineous forests, vines, cafés and bakeries.

 What amazed us most about the region, is how clean and tidy the towns are.
 Everything is immaculate, even down to the neat stacks of wood piled outside geranium window-boxed freshly painted houses.
 It’s also the first time I’ve seen kids paddling about in the gutters!
+(Well, one of them was mine – was ist das?)
 The Germans seem particularly eco-friendly: bikes are the norm, an impressive amount of houses have flashy solar panels and their signposting is nothing short of perfection.

 We stayed at the Gasthaus Krone (meaning ‘crown’), which is an excellent address in Staufen – including their Michelin ‘Bib Gourmand’ restaurant.
 Luckily the friendly owner spoke some French, since my painful phrases embarrassingly resembled a mix of German vocabulary, French grammar and stuttering English fillers-in.
 I am determined to return after doing some homework next time, but at least communication through food is easier!